MaramNaqeeb/Mastering_JavaScript_in_20_Days/day12.md

 # The philpshphy of coercion & Equality & Static typing
 In this file, I will continue talking about coercion.
 After that, I will differentiate between the double equal and the triple equal deeply depending on the data types.
+Then, I will explain the static typing which is TypeScript and its pros and cons.

 ## The philosophy of coercion
 - Nothing should be type rigidly, static types, or type soundness.
 Thus, JS is a dynamic typing, which is not a weakness, but rather it is a strength point in which it is able to survive multi-paradigm because of its type system.